sidristij/dotnetex/README.md

   * Now not all samples work correct on x64 platform
   * Fork.Clone() is only for x86 (32-bit).
   * To use Fork.Clone() you should disable pInvokeStackInbalance check in debugger assistance options (http://msdn.microsoft.com/en-us/library/0htdy0k3(v=vs.110).aspx).
-This check catches manual therad stack editing.
+This check catches manual thread stack editing.